MikeCurleyCoosan/myproject/README.md

 ### 4.2 Contact Us

-If you need further assistance or have any other inquiries, you can reach out to us via [email](G00376456@gatu.ie).
-We're here to help and will do our best to respond to your inquiries in a timely manner.
+If you need further assistance or have any other inquiries, you can reach out to me via [email](G00376456@gatu.ie).
+I will do my best to respond to your enquiry in a timely manner.

-Please don't hesitate to reach out if you need help or have feedback on how we can improve the project.
+Please don't hesitate to reach out if you need help or have feedback on how the project may be improved.

 ----
 ## 5.0 Contribute